Siwa Oasis: History

-In the 12th century, Al-Idrisi mentions it as being inhabited mainly by Berbers, with an Arab minority; a century before Al-Bakri stated that only Berbers lived there.
-The Egyptian historian Al-Maqrizi traveled to Siwa in the 15th century and described how the language spoken there 'is similar to the language of the Zenata'.
+In the 12th century, Al-Idrisi mentions it as being inhabited mainly by Berbers, with an Arab minority; a century earlier, Al-Bakri stated that only Berbers lived there.
+The Egyptian historian Al-Maqrizi travelled to Siwa in the 15th century and described how the language spoken there 'is similar to the language of the Zenata'.

-The first European to document a visit since Roman times was the English traveler William George Browne, who came in 1792 to see the ancient temple of the Oracle of Amun.
+The first European to document a visit since Roman times was the English traveller William George Browne, who came in 1792 to see the ancient temple of the Oracle of Amun.
 Bompiani, in her description of the 19th-century explorer Luigi Robecchi Bricchetti, called this site the Oasis of Jupiter Ammon.

 Siwa was annexed by Muhammad Ali of Egypt in 1820, but the Egyptian representative in Siwa was assassinated in 1838.
 At some point, Muhammad al-Sanusi stayed at Siwa for a few months and gathered some followers there.
 Later, Siwa was a base of the Sanusiyya in their fight against the British from 1915 to 1917.
 Meanwhile, in the spring of 1893, German explorer and photographer Hermann Burchardt took photographs of the architecture of the town of Siwa, now stored at the Ethnological Museum of Berlin.

 Egyptian rule from distant Cairo was at first tenuous and marked by several revolts.
 Egypt began to assert firmer control after a 1928 visit to the oasis by King Fuad I, who berated the locals for homosexual practices and specified punishments to bring Siwan behaviour in line with Egyptian morals.

 Siwa was also the site of some fighting during World War I and World War II.
 The British Army's Long Range Desert Group (LRDG) was based here, but Rommel's Afrika Korps also took possession three times.
 German soldiers went skinny dipping in the lake of the oracle, contrary to local customs which prohibit public nudity.
 In 1942, while the Italian 136th Infantry Division Giovani Fascisti occupied the oasis, a tiny Egyptian puppet government-in-exile was set up at Siwa.
 The oasis makes a brief appearance as a base of the LRDG in the 1958 war film Ice Cold in Alex.